kishukumar07/MERN_Development/Full_Stack_CRUD_Project.js/FullstackCrud2/Backend/readme.md

 ## Agenda of this File

 This is the second part of the fullstack CRUD project.
-All the code is copied from part one.
-We will continue from here.
+All the code is copied from part one.{"https://github.com/kishukumar07/MERN_Development/blob/main/Full_Stack_CRUD_Project.js/FullstackCrud1/readme.md"} We will continue from here.

 1st : we will learn how to usecse and implement
        relationships, then we will move onto the frontend part.